StrongLoop-Evangelists/workshop-marketplace/workshop/03-model-files.md

 ![LoopBack Model Files - product.json](assets/files01.png)

 The `product.json` file is generated based from the answers we gave to the CLI in the previous step.
-What I find most impressive about LoopBack, especially from a new user's perspective, is that not only is the command line generator easy and quick to use, but the configuration file that is outputted (this `product.json` file) is very easy to understand.
+One impressive thing about LoopBack, especially from a new user's perspective, is that not only is the command line generator easy and quick to use, but the configuration file that is outputted (this `product.json` file) is very easy to understand.

 #### Lines 2-7: let's call this meta data